1.1 ESHRE embryology certification is available to ESHRE members only. A maximum of 300 applicants can be accepted to sit the exam.

 Thawing / warming of oocytes / embryos

-4.1 The exam will be in English only.
+4.1 The exam will be in English.

-4.2 During the exam, the applicant must behave according to current stated rules (including rules of silence, no communication with other applicants, etc).
+4.2 During the exam, the participant must behave according to current stated rules (including rules of silence, no communication with other participants, etc).
 If fraud/inappropriate behaviour is detected during the exam, the participant will be forced to return the exam and leave the exam room.
 In such cases the exam will be considered invalid.
 In case the infraction is discovered afterwards, the certificate can be revoked.
 All detected cases of fraud/inappropriate behaviour during or discovered after the exam will result in exclusion from future ESHRE activities.

 4.6 Applicants will be allowed only three consecutive attempts at sitting the exam.
 If an applicant is accepted to sit the exam, but does not attend the exam and has not informed ESHRE about the non-attendance before the exam has started, this will be counted as one of the attempts.

 4.7 Participants will not be allowed to switch to another exam level on the day of the exam.

 4.8 In exceptional cases, complaints will be evaluated by the Embryology Certification Steering Committee, and if necessary the ESHRE Executive Committee.
 The decision of the Executive Committee is final.